 Indeed, a small business owner may make a sizable financial investment to start a business and may incur losses in the early going.
 At that point, they could be considered both a small business owner and an entrepreneur.

-Though an organization may start—or even continue to operate—as a home-based business, the willingness of the owner(s) to accept risk in exchange for potential rewards, number of employees and revenue volume still determine how it is classified.
+Though an organization may start—or even continue to operate—as a home-based business, the willingness of the owner(s) to accept risk in exchange for potential rewards, the number of employees, and the revenue volume still determine how it is classified.

 Playing the Game of Risk